slashopt90/public-notes/Kubernetes Install.md

 ### Message recieved after first node install

->
-our Kubernetes control-plane has initialized successfully!
+"our Kubernetes control-plane has initialized successfully!

-To start using your cluster, you need to run the following as a regular user:
+  To start using your cluster, you need to run the following as a regular user

 ```
   mkdir -p $HOME/.kube